 - Whether Louisiana or the other state is the appropriate place for probate.
 The state where probate should occur may depend on your parent's state of primary residence.
 Your parent may have been in Louisiana at the time of death but have been an official resident of another state.
 If probate occurs in another state, an ancillary probate or succession case may occur in Louisiana if your parent owned property in Louisiana.
 The rules for ancillary probate are different than for a typical succession case.

 Get All of Your Succession Questions Answered

-You don't want to make makes that could cost your parent's estate and your parent's heirs a lot of money.
+You don't want to make mistakes that could cost your parent's estate and your parent's heirs a lot of money.
 Instead, we encourage you to contact our experienced succession attorneys to learn more.
 Each year, we help hundreds of families throughout Louisiana with their succession issues.
 We will give you information that you can rely on and help you resolve Louisiana succession issues efficiently and cost-effectively.
-We welcome your inquiries any time by phone, live chat, or completion of our contact form.
+Don't delay!
+You can chedule an intitial consultation by phone or completion of our contact form.